General information on driving in Poland

 Speeding fines in Poland

 On the 17th of September 2022, new fines were introduced in Poland.
-Minor speeding (1-30 km/h) costs up to 400 PLN.
-Over 30km/h it rises to 800 PLN, over 40 km/h to 1000, and then increases 500 PLN per every 10km/h exceeded speed.
+Speed limit exceeding by 1-30 km/h costs up to 400 PLN.
+If you are driving 30km/h over the speed limit, Poland will be richer by 800 PLN, over 40 km/h to 1000, and then increases 500 PLN per every 10km/h exceeding the speed limit.
+Poland is able to redeem the money using your home country’s Police as an intermediary.
 The fine doubles if you are caught for the second time.

 Petrol price in Poland